-15. Community Infrastructure Levy
+Community Infrastructure Levy (CIL)

-- The Community Infrastructure Levy (CIL) is a charge which allows the Council to raise funds for infrastructure to support new development.
-CIL rates are set out in a Charging Schedule - Consultation on the Charging Schedule will be for a minimum of 4 weeks. - We will consult stakeholders, interested bodies and where appropriate, the wider community. - We will publish comments received or a summary as soon as it is feasible. - An independent inspector will examine the charging schedule, having considered the representation made prior to making recommendations for the Council to consider in adopting the charging schedule.
+- 18. The Community Infrastructure Levy (CIL) is a charge which allows the Council to raise funds for infrastructure to support new development.
+CIL rates are set out in a Charging Schedule: - Consultation on the Draft Charging Schedule will be for a minimum of 4 weeks. - We will consult stakeholders, interested bodies and where appropriate, the wider community. - We will publish comments received or a summary as soon as it is feasible. - An independent inspector will examine the Draft Charging Schedule, having considered the representation made prior to making recommendations for the Council to consider in adopting the Charging Schedule.